mohak92/burger/README.md

 ### Overview

 A burger logger with MySQL, Node, Express, Handlebars and a homemade ORM (yum!).
-FollowS the MVC design pattern; useD Node and MySQL to query and route data in the app, and Handlebars to generate HTML.
+Follows the MVC design pattern; Used Node and MySQL to query and route data in the app, and Handlebars to generate HTML.

 ### Project Description